 Is my COC insurance limited to the construction site?

-No. Your insurance extends protection for any items that are being stored, until when they are needed on-site, or while they are being transported to the work site.
+No. Your insurance extends protection for any items that are being stored until they are needed on-site or while they are being transported to the work site.

 What is not covered under COC?